 With sadness we regret to announce that Luca passed away in 2013, shortly after 'Eagles of the Southern Sky' was published.
 Up unitl the time of his loss, Luca had also been working on an ambitious project; the history of aerial warfare in the South West Pacific Area from December 1941 to March 1942.

-Luca has contributed to Dan E. Bailey’s ‘WWII wrecks of the Truk Lagoon’ (North Valley Diver Publications, CA 2000) and David L. Williams’ ‘Naval camouflage 1914-1945’ (Chatham Publishing, Kent, 2001).
-He has also authored numerous articles in specialist journals and supports research by a select coterie of associated Australian, Canadian, French, English and American authors.
-Luca is a member of ‘The Pacific Society’ and ‘Pacific Air War History Associates - PAWHA’, a dedicated international group of authors and researchers working in this specialist field.
+Luca also contributed to Dan E. Bailey’s ‘WWII wrecks of the Truk Lagoon’ (North Valley Diver Publications, CA 2000) and David L. Williams’ ‘Naval camouflage 1914-1945’ (Chatham Publishing, Kent, 2001).
+He authored numerous articles in specialist journals and supports research by a select coterie of associated Australian, Canadian, French, English and American authors.
+Luca was a member of ‘The Pacific Society’ and ‘Pacific Air War History Associates - PAWHA’, a dedicated international group of authors and researchers working in this specialist field.

 Pacificwrecks.com has presented a more detailed memorial page to Luca and his life here.